Bonnnana/chatbot-assistant/README.md

 - **Conversation History**: Manage interaction history easily.

 #### 🎓 Consultation Booking
-- Automatic navigation to the correct consultations page: [https://consultations.finki.ukim.mk/](https://consultations.finki.ukim.mk/)
+- Automatic navigation to the consultations page: [https://consultations.finki.ukim.mk/](https://consultations.finki.ukim.mk/)
 - Book consultations directly with a **named professor** (e.g., *"Schedule a consultation with Prof. Trajanov"*)
 - Lets you **ask questions about consultations**, such as:
   - *"What are my scheduled consultations?"*